EUROYoung/euroyoung.github.io/_pages/opportunities.md

 Teaching teams are:

 **Convex Optimization**:
-Miguel Anjos (University of Edinburgh, UK),
+- Miguel Anjos (University of Edinburgh, UK)

-Julian Hall (HIGHS/University of Edinburgh, UK),
+- Julian Hall (HIGHS/University of Edinburgh, UK)

-Tamás Terlaky (Lehigh University, USA),
+- Tamás Terlaky (Lehigh University, USA)

-Margherita Porcelli (University of Florence, Italy),
+- Margherita Porcelli (University of Florence, Italy)

-Alper Yildirim (University of Edinburgh, UK), and
+- Alper Yildirim (University of Edinburgh, UK)

-Filippo Zanetti (HIGHS/University of Edinburgh, UK).
+- Filippo Zanetti (HIGHS/University of Edinburgh, UK).

 **Optimization Under Uncertainty**:
-Kerem Akartunali (University of Strathclyde, UK),
+- Kerem Akartunali (University of Strathclyde, UK)

-Merve Bodur (University of Edinburgh, UK),
+- Merve Bodur (University of Edinburgh, UK)

-Vinh Doan (University of Warwick, UK), Nalan Gulpinar (Durham University, UK), and
+- Vinh Doan (University of Warwick, UK)
+- Nalan Gulpinar (Durham University, UK)

-Francesca Maggioni (University of Bergamo, Italy).
+- Francesca Maggioni (University of Bergamo, Italy).

 Note that, very conveniently, the courses are back-to-back, and the Convex Optimization course follows the SIAM Conference on Optimization, also held in Edinburgh from June 2 to June 5.
 More details on the courses and registration, including the course schedule and topics covered, can be found [in the following 🔗](https://urldefense.com/v3/__https://www.natcor.ac.uk/courses/__;!!D9dNQwwGXtA!W6NPbVM29BzeesuIvytCuyJLevvHFCmfCYhuf8Nb6zQ_nqimWH8Uh35B-LhxuK3bFjsPStidOw6hMvOop5d8rGqA3g$).